 When you get to the polling station

 Give your name and address to the staff inside the polling station when you arrive.
-You will not need to bring your poll card or any identification.
+You do not need to bring your poll card.

 You’ll be given a ballot paper containing a list of the people, parties or options you can vote for.